 - Sea salt and fresh pepper to taste (Wharf Rat serves it really peppery)

 - Small amount of flavorless oil (I like canola)

 Notes on the Ingredients

-- My husband, the chef, prefers a bag of succotash (the lima beans of which are in the photo above), but you can throw in what you like, such as peas and green beans.
+- My husband likes to add a bag of succotash (with lima beans), but you can throw in what you like, such as peas and green beans.